safdar-azeem/vlite3/docs/1-Components/Screen.md

 ### Quick Filters

 Quick filters provide a **tab bar** UI pattern common in modern dashboards (Shopify, Linear, Vercel).
 They appear between the header toolbar and the content area, using a clean `line` variant.
+The selected value will be seamlessly injected into the `filter` payload when refetching, completely invisible to the main Screen Filter state.

 #### `ScreenQuickFilter` type
 ```ts